 For a glimpse of what the mood is amongst Afghans themselves, a survey on the Asia Foundation site (asia-foundation.org) shows amongst many other things that Afghans have not given up on democracy, but their hope is fading at the same time their sympathy levels for those armed opposition groups who promise an end to corruption is rising.
 That does not bode well for a ‘war of necessity’ that is supposedly weeding out such armed militias as the Taliban.

 I quite like the fact Obama is deliberating because frankly the possible outcomes he’s facing are somewhere between catastrophe and quagmire vs. at best limited corruption and unstable democracy.
 Between his generals and his civilian advisers he’s been given a Goldilocks array of options, some too hot, some too cold, and as yet nothing just quite right.

-Whatever the decision he makes must be unambiguous and it must come pretty quickly before Afghanistan reaches that tipping point of no return.
+Whatever the decision he makes must be unambiguous and it must come pretty quickly before

 So President Obama is not yet a ditherer but he is certainly at crunch time.
 He needs to engage that undeniably capable brain and in the reasoned rhetoric the world has proven itself open to, announce what America’s next play will be.
 The nations of NATO are waiting along with the Afghans and the families of those in uniform.
 After all as the saying goes, that’s what he’s paid the big bucks for.